 Dark Brahmas have black spots, silver and white highlights, and a black-striped carriage.
 However, the body, wings, and breasts are grey with black patterns.

 Light Brahmas are usually white-feathered with a grayish hint.
 The saddle area’s feathers have black stripes, while the tails are black with a few white feathers.

-How to Take Care of Brahma Chicken
+How to Take Care of Brahma Chickens

 If you are considering having Brahmas among your flock, it would be best to prepare for a mental check of items that might be different from the traditional chicken breeds.
 Check out some of the special considerations to put in place when keeping Brahma chicken species.

-The first thing to do when rearing these species is to accord them plenty of protection from predators.
+The first thing to do when rearing these species is to give them plenty of protection from predators.
 For this reason, you’ll have to cover their run and ensure it keeps them safe from severe weather changes.

 Since Brahmas are heavy, it is vital to ensure that the runs and the coops are wide and tall enough to accommodate their sizes.
 Unfortunately, your chicken can exhibit anti-social behaviors like pecking and picking if you put them in less space.